monteirotorres/ProtCHOIR/README.rst

 :code:`ProtCHOIR -v -u --conf conf_file`

-Subsequent updates will not re-download and re-analyse the whole pd, but only the new (or updated) entries.
+Subsequent updates will not re-download and re-analyse the whole PDB database, but only the new (or updated) entries.

 Usage
 *****